 After the site visit concludes on April 29, the team members will take approximately eight weeks to prepare and send us their report on the visit and our institutional self-study.
 President Armstrong will have the opportunity to submit a response.
-Two weeks after the accreditation decision, WSCUC will send an action letter to President Armstrong and Associate Vice Provost (AVP) Bruno Giberti, now Accreditation Liaison Officer; WSCUC will also publish the action letter and team report on its website.
+Two weeks after the accreditation decision, WSCUC will send an action letter to President Armstrong and Associate Vice Provost (AVP)/Accreditation LIaison Officer Bruno Giberti.
+WSCUC will also publish the action letter and team report on its website.

-Within a month of receiving the action letter, AVP Giberti will distribute the action letter to the campus community.
-He will also inform the community of the next steps, i.e. the action items generated by the self-study and team report.
-Then, over the next several years, university leaders will be asked to implement these action items; these efforts in turn will be catalogued and reviewed during the next cycle of review.
-For example, the Capacity and Preparatory Review (2009) and Educational Effectiveness Review (2012) reports submitted as part of the previous cycle generated 150 action items in 11 main categories, the progress towards which is all included in the current self-study.
+Within a month of receiving the action letter, AVP Giberti will distribute it to the campus community.
+He will also inform the community of the next steps, i.e., the action items generated by the self-study and team report.
+Then, over the next several years, the university community will be asked to implement these action items; these efforts in turn will be catalogued and reviewed during the next cycle of review.
+For example, the Capacity and Preparatory Review (2009) and Educational Effectiveness Review (2012) reports submitted as part of the previous cycle generated 150 action items in 11 main categories, many of which guided the progress described in the current self-study.

-Where can I find Cal Poly’s WSCUC accreditation documents?
+Where can I find Cal Poly’s WSCUC previous accreditation documents?

-Documents from Cal Poly’s previous accreditation cycles — “Our Polytechnic Identity in the 21st Century” (2012 Reaffirmation) and “Cal Poly as a Center of Learning” (2000 Reaffirmation) — can be found at our “Institutional Records” page.
+Previous Cal Poly accreditation documents can also be found on this website.
+The 2015 Interim Report can be found here.
+The earlier reports “Our Polytechnic Identity in the 21st Century” (2012 Reaffirmation) and “Cal Poly as a Center of Learning” (2000 Reaffirmation) can be found at our “Institutional Records” page.

 Where can I submit any comments or questions about Cal Poly’s accreditation?